Thomas Wyatt (poet): Attribution

-The Egerton Manuscript is an album containing Wyatt's personal selection of his poems and translations which preserves 123 texts, partly in his handwriting.
-Tottel's Miscellany (1557) is the Elizabethan anthology which created Wyatt's posthumous reputation; it ascribes 96 poems to him, 33 not in the Egerton Manuscript.
+The Egerton Manuscript is an album containing Wyatt's personal selection of his poems and translations that preserves 123 texts, partly in his handwriting.
+Tottel's Miscellany (1557) is the Elizabethan anthology that created Wyatt's posthumous reputation; it ascribes 96 poems to him, including 33 not in the Egerton Manuscript.
 These 156 poems can be ascribed to Wyatt with certainty on the basis of objective evidence.
 Another 129 poems have been ascribed to him purely on the basis of subjective editorial judgment.
 They are mostly derived from the Devonshire Manuscript Collection and the Blage manuscript.
 Rebholz comments in his preface to Sir Thomas Wyatt, The Complete Poems, "The problem of determining which poems Wyatt wrote is as yet unsolved".
 However, a solution was already at hand and is now in place.
 Rebholz adopted the canon of 285 poems ascribed to Wyatt in his edition wholesale from the 1969 edition by Kenneth Muir and Patricia Thomson.
-This was the third edition of Wyatt issued by Muir (the first in 1949, the second in 1963), to each of which he added scores of poems derived principally from the several hundred anonymous poems included in the Devonshire Manuscript and then the newly discovered Blage Manuscript – poems ascribed to Wyatt on no other basis than Muir’s own judgment or whim.
-Already in the early 1970s Joost Daalder produced an edition (Oxford 1975) which attempts and partly succeeds in renovating the Wyatt canon to accord with documentary facts, and also in that year Richard Harrier published his magisterial philological study of the manuscript evidence, The Canon of Sir Thomas Wyatt’s Poetry (Harvard University Press 1975).
-On the basis of a meticulous scientific study of the documentary evidence Harrier establishes a fact-based canon of Wyatt’s poems.
-Later studies by other scholars (Helen Baron, 1989 and 1994, and Jason Powell, 2009) confirm the outlines and tenor of Harrier’s analysis.
-On the basis of Harrier’s analysis, 101 of the 285 poems included in Rebholz’s edition are demonstrated to be not Wyatt’s work.
+This was the third edition of Wyatt issued by Muir (the first in 1949, the second in 1963), to each of which he added scores of poems derived principally from the several hundred anonymous poems included in the Devonshire Manuscript and then the newly discovered Blage Manuscript – poems ascribed to Wyatt on no other basis than Muir's own judgment or whim.
+Already in the early 1970s Joost Daalder produced an edition (Oxford 1975) which attempts and partly succeeds in renovating the Wyatt canon to accord with documentary facts;also in that year, Richard Harrier published his magisterial philological study of the manuscript evidence, The Canon of Sir Thomas Wyatt’s Poetry (Harvard University Press 1975).
+On the basis of a meticulous scientific study of the documentary evidence, Harrier establishes a fact-based canon of Wyatt's poems.
+Later studies by other scholars (Helen Baron, 1989 and 1994, and Jason Powell, 2009) confirm the outlines and tenor of Harrier's analysis.
+On the basis of Harrier's analysis, 101 of the 285 poems included in Rebholz's edition are demonstrably not Wyatt's work.
 Harrier's researches establish that another 33 poems from other sources (besides The Egerton Manuscript and Tottel's) can be ascribed to Wyatt on the basis of solid documentary evidence and plausible editorial judgment.
-A new edition of Wyatt’s poetry reflecting these established facts is needed.